Guaranteed 1st Year Students

 - Accept your guaranteed residence offer online

-The first step would be to log on to My Carleton and select Carleton Central.
-Once in Carleton Central and you have reached the Main Menu, scroll down to Housing Services and click on Accept Residence Offer.
-(Online process available Feb.
-1st, 10 am)
+The first step would be to log on to My Carleton using your MC1 username and password.
+Once logged in select Carleton Central and on the Main Menu, scroll down to Housing Services and click on Accept Residence Offer.

 - Read and accept the terms of the Residence Agreement